• Skip to primary navigation

 • Cover and set aside.

-• Place on your prepared sheet spaced evenly apart.
+• Remove the drumsticks from the marinade and place on your prepared sheet spaced evenly apart.

 • I just had to include this recipe for how to make teriyaki chicken drumsticks in your air fryer.
 I just love using mine.
 Just in case you love yours too, here is how to do it.